greenkeeperio/greenkeeper/README.md

 4. That’s it.
 If a dependency breaks your build, Greenkeeper will let you know immediately.
 If not, it’ll stay out of your way.
 In any case, you get more reliable software with a minimum amount of work.

 ### Additional Notes

-- The old oAuth application based Greenkeeper will automatically be disabled for the user or organization you're installing it on, so you don't have two versions running.
 - With the new Greenkeeper public scoped npm packages work out of the box.
 Private scoped packages require an additional setup step, which is described in the initial pull request.
-- You no longer need the Greenkeeper CLI to interact with the service.

 ---